visit-dav/visit/src/doc/gui_manual/Plots/PlotTypes/PseudocolorPlot.rst

 Representation
 ''''''''''''''

-By default, the Pseudocolor plot renders as a **Surface**.
-It can also render in **Wireframe** or **Points mode**.
-Choose the representation by checking one or any any combination of the three.  **Wireframe** and **Points** will be rendered in the color as specified by their corresponding Color buttons.
+By default, the **Pseudocolor** plot renders as a **Surface**.
+It can also render in **Wireframe** or **Points** mode.
+Choose the representation by checking one or any combination of the three.  **Wireframe** and **Points** will be rendered in the color specified by their corresponding Color buttons.

 Geometry smoothing
 ''''''''''''''''''

 Sometimes visualization operations such as material interface reconstruction can alter mesh surfaces so they are pointy or distorted.
-The Pseudocolor plot provides an optional Geometry smoothing option to smooth out the mesh surfaces so they look better when the plot is visualized.
+The **Pseudocolor** plot provides an optional Geometry smoothing option to smooth out the mesh surfaces so they look better when the plot is visualized.
 Geometry smoothing is not done by default, you must click the **Fast** or **High** radio buttons to enable it.
 The **Fast** geometry smoothing setting smooths out the geometry a little while the **High** setting produces smoother surfaces.